UPPMAX/HPC-python/docs/day2/IDEs_cmd.rst

    .. figure:: ../img/vscode_remote_tunnels_before_install.png

-   Since most clusters now has added the TOTP feature you have to make another setting as well.
+   Since most  now has added the TOTP feature you have to make another setting as well.

    - Go to settings (the lower-left corner wheel):